 If you are looking to buy new speakers or headphones, you’ll probably find yourself swimming in a sea of terms.
-You’ve may have heard many of these terms and not known what they mean.
-If you are looking for the most affordable headphones, then you should pick a great brand and buy the most affordable ones.
+You’ve may have heard many of these terms and not know what they mean.
+If you are looking for the most affordable headphones, then you should pick a great brand and buy the most affordable ones at 10speakers.com.
 However, if you are looking for the best headphones, you’ll need to investigate some of the different terms.
 Knowing what they mean will help you determine the best headphones for you.

 The plug on your headphones is measured in millimetres.
 A 3.5mm headphone plug fits a standard headphone jack.
 That is what is installed on most phones, tablets, computers, and everything else.
 Some companies are phasing out the 3.5mm jack, but it is still the standard for now.
 Some older computers use a 2.5mm line jack but 3.5mm is likely what you will find.
 6.25mm are the very large jacks that were used on older headphones and are still used some amplifiers.